AdamSobieski/Narratology/Content/Automata.md

 }
 ```

-For developer convenience, default implementations of automata traversers can be provided.
+For developer convenience, default implementations of automaton cursors can be provided.

 ## Language Integrated Query (LINQ)